CognitiveVR/xrprivacyframework/readme.md

 - Spatial data - not asked for permission
 - Biometric data - not asked for permission (depends on the device)

-Additionally, we believe users should be able to have feature rich XR experiences (powered by these data sources) without compromising their privacy.
+Additionally, we believe participants should be able to have feature rich XR experiences (powered by these data sources) without compromising their privacy.
 Correct implementation of this privacy framework separates data used by the app to deliver these experiences and data available to the developer.

 # Implementing the Framework

 - See [Unity Implementation](https://github.com/CognitiveVR/xrprivacyframework-unity) and [Unreal Implementation](https://github.com/CognitiveVR/xrprivacyframework-unreal) for more concrete examples
-- The developer should provide non-technical descriptions of features for users
+- The developer should provide non-technical descriptions of features for participants
-- The developer should customize description biometric data sources (if used)
+- The developer should customize the description of biometric data sources (if used)
 - The developer should not disable app features if certain data sources are not selected, just the recording of that data
 - The developer should display the agreement before data is recorded
 - The developer should allow a user to change their agreement from a reasonably accessible menu option later